πŸ›‘οΈ Session: 0 photos cleaned 0 metadata fields stripped 0 GPS locations removed

 Your Device Identity

-Camera serial numbers and model info create a unique fingerprint that links all your photos together.
+Camera serial numbers and model info create a unique fingerprint linking all your photos together across different platforms.

 Your Daily Routine